How much are the tickets?

 The Story Train has been translated into 15 different languages.
 On your journey you can choose to listen to English, Finnish, Russian, German, Dutch, Spanish, French, Italian, Arabic, Japanese, Estonian, Chinese, Danish, Norwegian or Polish.
 If you choose Swedish, you’ll hear Astrid Lindgren herself talking.

-Yes, you can, but to meet evacuation requirements we can only allow one wheelchair user at a time to take the Storybook Train.
+Yes, you can, but to meet evacuation requirements we can only allow one wheelchair user at a time to take the Story Train.
 This applies irrespective of whether you take the train sitting in your wheelchair or otherwise.
 The train journey takes approximately 15 mins.

 How is Junibacken adapted for wheelchair users generally?